SalomePlatform/shaper/src/PythonAddons/doc/rectangleFeature.rst

 .. centered::
    File icon.png

-Description of custom feature :ref:`create_sketch_rectangle` is given in Sketch plug-in.
+The description of custom feature :ref:`create_sketch_rectangle` is given in Sketch plug-in.